 On May 20, 2020, Akorn, Inc. and our U.S. subsidiaries filed for voluntary protection under Chapter 11 of the U.S. Bankruptcy Code in order to execute an in-court sale of the business while addressing litigation-related overhangs and best positioning the business for long-term success under new ownership.

-This is a decisive, positive step for Akorn, one that we have been able to achieve because of the underlying strength of our business and potential for growth.
+This was a decisive, positive step for Akorn, one that we were able to achieve because of the underlying strength of our business and potential for growth.
 We look forward to separating legacy litigation and debt from the Company’s most valuable assets – our products, our people, our manufacturing facilities and our knowledge – so that we can move forward unencumbered by these liability exposures, under new ownership that believes in our future.

 We are committed to keeping you informed throughout this process.
 This microsite has more information to answer your questions and will be updated as there is new information to share.
 If you have any other questions, please reach out to your usual Akorn contact.